deepak-kumar-dev/JSPRACTICE/README.md

-I'm using this brnach for practicing core JS.
+I'm using this branch for practicing core JS.
-DSA, Leetcode & other basic JS concept, BASICS.
+DSA, Leet code & other basic JS concept, BASICS.